A Guest Post by Dr. Venugopal Gouri (The Author)

-- Is it not true that when young children when exposed to antibiotics even for minor infections tend to have various side effects; sometimes worse than the disease?
+- Is it not true that when young children exposed to antibiotics even for minor infections tend to have various side effects; sometimes worse than the disease?

 - Isn’t the deficient diagnostic system insisting on the Physicians to rush in to use the so-called “broad spectrum antibiotics” much before the organisms are isolated?

 HOMEOPATHY – AN ALTERNATIVE TO ANTIBIOTICS